mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 spends his nights digging a tunnel must make an Endurance check each day to avoid fatigue (-1DM to all actions until he rests).

-Each metre of rock tunnelled though results in a lot of rubble and rock.
+Each meter of rock tunnelled though results in a lot of rubble and rock.
 If the tunnel is being dug in the mining area, characters can easily hide their debris in with the rest of the mine tailings.
 However,